 Few Lessons Learned

-The European countries that willingly and knowingly made themselves dependent on Russian gas are frantically looking for alternatives.
-Oil and gas companies have been quick to see business opportunities in the global energy crisis.
-They are pushing gas projects all over the world that will only pay off if they operate over decades.
-Pieridae Energy is hoping to gain approval for its shelved Goldboro LNG facility to produce LNG for Europe on Canada’s eastern coast.14379 The Italian company Edison and its Greek partner DEPA are pushing the almost dead EastMed-Poseidon pipeline project as an alternative to Russian gas supply to Europe.14381 On Germany’s shore, Gasunie, RWE, Uniper, Fluxys and Deutsche ReGas are busy developing both temporary and permanent LNG facilities – projects that were never feasible before.14383 With their proposed gas infrastructure, European governments and oil and gas companies are threatening to lock Europe into a fossil future instead of speeding up the energy transition.
+Oil and gas companies have been quick to seize business opportunities to satisfy Europe's hunger for fossil gas.
+All over the world, they are pushing gas projects that will only pay off if operational for decades.
+The Italian company Edison and its Greek partner DEPA are pushing the almost dead EastMed-Poseidon pipeline project as an alternative to Russian gas supply to Europe.14381 On Germany’s shore, Gasunie, RWE, Uniper, Fluxys and Deutsche ReGas are busy developing both temporary and permanent LNG facilities projects.14383 With their proposed gas infrastructure, European governments and oil and gas companies are threatening to lock Europe into a fossil future instead of speeding up the energy transition.
+At the same time, Europe continues to buy gas from Russia in the form of LNG.1537119517

 Arctic Gas for Europe

 Nord Stream 2 has not only caused geopolitical mayhem.
 Far from Europe, the pipeline is also a threat to the Arctic and its inhabitants.
-The fossil gas that would flow through Nord Stream 2 comes from the Yamal peninsula in the Siberian Arctic.[13]
+The fossil gas that would have flown through Nord Stream 2 comes from the Yamal peninsula in the Siberian Arctic.[13]
 There, gas companies destroy the Arctic tundra that indigenous people and their reindeer herds depend on.

 The Baltic Sea is already under pressure from fisheries, ship traffic and pollution.[31]
 But Nord Stream 2 has damaged its marine ecosystems even more.
 In German waters, the gas pipeline runs exclusively through marine protected areas.[32]
 Dredging companies have scraped an 80-meter-wide corridor into the seabed for the pipeline.[33]
 As they removed sand and mud from the seafloor, they destroyed what used to be the home of marine animals, underwater plants, and stone reefs.[34]
 The construction of the pipeline has driven endangered animals such as porpoises, river lampreys and sea ducks out of their old habitats.[35]

-The dredging works also released 254 tons of phosphor from the seafloor into the already heavily over-fertilized Baltic Sea.[36]
-Phosphor is a nutrient that stimulates extensive algae growth.[37]
+The dredging works also released 254 tons of phosphor from the seafloor into the already heavily over-fertilized Baltic Sea.
+It is is creating dead zones on the Baltic seafloor that are void of marine life.[39]
+Phosphor is a nutrient that stimulates extensive algae growth.
 Once the algae die, they sink to the bottom of the sea.
-Their decay on the seafloor takes up all the oxygen from the water.[38]
-The phosphor is creating dead zones on the Baltic seafloor that are void of marine life.[39]
+Their decay on the seafloor takes up all the oxygen from the water.[37]

 Defuel Russia’s War